MEADOW SWEET GROVE

 "Beef in Stout", Favourite Casserole Recipes, J. Salmon, Ltd.

-Over the years, in the 1990s, early 2000s, every time we travelled to England, I would always try and pick up a different mini cookbook in the "Favourite" series.
+Over the years - from the 1990s to early 2000s - every time we visited England, I would always try and pick up a different mini cookbook in the "Favourite" series.
 With such titles as "Favourite Teatime Recipes", "Favourite Yorkshire Recipes" and "Favourite Farmhouse Recipes" ... how can you go wrong?
-Always in the gift shops at many of the tourist traps, (and usually at the cashier), only 99p, and so nice and small to fit easily in the suitcase.
-Then, one English relative, realizing I liked them, started mailing these books each Christmas.
-I have a wonderful little "mini" collection in an old vintage tin!
+Always in the gift shops at many of the tourist traps (and usually right at the cashier) and only 99p.
+These little cookbooks were so nice and small and fit easily in the suitcase.
+Then, one English relative, who had noticed I was collecting these; started mailing new ones to me each Christmas.
+I now have a wonderful collection of these mini cookbooks - store in an old vintage tin of course.
+I haven't seen them for sale on our last few trips so this collection means even more to me now.

 You will need: